robotframework/robotframework/doc/userguide/src/ExecutingTestCases/OutputFiles.rst

 Output file
 '''''''''''

-Output files contain all the test execution results in XML format.
-Log_ and report_ files are generated based on output files, and output files can also be `combined and otherwise post-processed`__ after the test execution.
+Output files contain all the test execution results in machine readable XML format.
+Log_, report_ and xUnit_ files are typically generated based on them, and they can also be combined and otherwise post-processed with Rebot_.

+.. tip:: Starting from Robot Framework 2.8, generating report_ and xUnit_
+         files as part of test execution does not anymore require processing output files.
+Disabling log_ generation when running tests can thus save memory.

 The command line option :opt:`--output (-o)` determines the path where the output file is created relative to the `output directory`_.
 The default name for the output file, when tests are run, is :path:`output.xml`.

-When post-processing outputs, new output files are not created unless :opt:`--output (-o)` option is explicitly used.
+When post-processing outputs with Rebot, new output files are not created unless :opt:`--output (-o)` option is explicitly used.

-Starting from Robot Framework 2.6, it is possible to disable creation of the output file also when running tests with special value :opt:`NONE`.
-In this case also other output files, except for the `debug file`_, are disabled.
+Starting from Robot Framework 2.6, it is possible to disable creation of the output file when running tests with a special value :opt:`NONE`.

-__ `Post-processing outputs`_
+In Robot Framework 2.6 and 2.7 versions this automatically disabled also creating log and report files, but starting from the 2.8 version this is not done anymore.
+If no outputs are needed, they should all be explicitly disabled using :opt:`--output NONE --report NONE --log NONE`.

 Log file
 ''''''''